 Curry Club meets India Club

-One example of a club that held meetings at the India Club was the Curry Club that was formed in 1982 by Pat Chapman, who was a food writer and broadcaster.
+One example of a club that held meetings at the India Club was the Curry Club which was formed in 1982 by Pat Chapman, who was a food writer and broadcaster.

 Background to the Curry Club

 Chapman is a total example of a British person with Indian Connections.
-Born in London during the Blitz with a father was in the British Indian Army.
-Past generations of his family worked, lived in India right at the heart of where things were happening the British Raj and the East India Company.
-It is these types of people who had bought Indian Food to the Uk.
-Queen Victoria cosmopolitan curiosity of Indian culture and using Indian staff and befriending one also introduced the idea that Indian Cuisine was divine.
+Born in London during the Blitz with a father who was in the British Indian Army.
+Past generations of his family worked and lived in India right at the heart of where things were happening the British Raj and the East India Company.
+It is these types of people who had bought Indian Food in the Uk.
+Queen Victoria’s cosmopolitan curiosity about Indian culture and using Indian staff and befriending one also introduced the idea that Indian Cuisine was divine.

 being part of something

-Chapman’s vision to spread the love of cooking Indian food, which blossomed into teaching courses, forming an organisation, books, tv, DVD, magazine.
+Chapman’s vision to spread the love of cooking Indian food, blossomed into teaching courses, forming an organisation, books, tv, DVDs, and magazine.
 People were curious about the ingredients and how to prepare these exotic dishes.

-His early appreciation for the food culture enabled him to fulfill that gap in the market that grew because culturally Britain became interested in recreating exotic, authenticc Indian dishes at home, but something men could do too.
-Much like the ethos of the India Club the Curry Club was about exchanging information for people who had a mutual appreciation and interest in the same thing.
+His early appreciation for the food culture enabled him to fulfill that gap in the market that grew because culturally Britain became interested in recreating exotic, authentic Indian dishes at home, something men could do too.
+Much like the ethos of the India Club the Curry Club was about exchanging information with people who had a mutual appreciation and interest in the same thing.

 Plans to destroy the India Clubs

-In 2017 Westminster council had planned to develop the building to hotel accommodation.
+In 2017 Westminster Council had planned to develop the building into hotel accommodation.
 30,000 signatures were obtained to object to this, and the club survived.

 The legacy of who the club helped over time came back to return the favor by a show of support for the club’s existence as viewpoints flooded in

 Views reiterated how it was a London institution and central point to immigration that occurred at a time in history.
 Postwar Britain was tough for everyone.
-Plus many Indians had been ordered to take part in WW2 without consultation before being given its Independence back so why should a United Hub in a tiny building in London be erased from history.
+Plus many Indians had been ordered to take part in WW2 without consultation before being given their Independence back so why should a United Hub in a tiny building in London be erased from history?

 That its founders were part of the independence of India.
 That its members witnessed and experienced change not only for India but also for Britain.